Antiques centre returns with new look and railway inspired cafe

 Melford Antiques Warehouse in Long Melford has re-opened with a new look, a new owner and a new cafe to celebrate its return.

 Following its sudden closure last year, 200 antique dealers who had previously traded and auctioned there were given just five days notice to collect their valuable stock and find other premises to trade in.

 One of those dealers, Graham Hessell, decided to take matters into his own hands and took on the lease himself with a determination to overhaul the centre.

 He eventually re-opened the business last week - a year after its closure.

 Now called Melford Antiques, Interiors and Lifestyle Centre, the site offers a space where artists will be able to work ‘live’ and create their artwork with customers looking on whilst shopping for goods.

-Mr Hessell, who also owns Bumstead Antiques in Steeple Bumstead, said: “It is once again a place of destination, placing Long Melford very much back on the main track for fine quality antiques, art work and collectables.
+Mr Hessell, who also owns Bumpstead Antiques in Steeple Bumpstead, said: “It is once again a place of destination, placing Long Melford very much back on the main track for fine quality antiques, art work and collectables.

 You may also want to watch: